karinalorenzo/myFavoriteFood/README.md

 - A footer whith a copyright, mame of the autor and icons of social media

 ## Tecnologies used:
-- GitHub
+- GitHub to create the repositorie
-- Git
+- Git to work with the repositorie in my local
-- Visual Studio Code
+- Visual Studio Code as code editor
-- HTML5
+- HTML5 for the page structure
-- CSS3
-- SASS
+- SASS for the styles of the page

 ## Result: